Gordon Rosenmeier: Early law career and first Senate campaign

 Rosenmeier joined his law practice before his father's death, and took control afterwards.
-He was also persuaded by family friends to run for his father's Senate seat.
+He was also persuaded by family friends to run for his father's Senate seat for the 53rd district, representing Crow Wing and Morrison counties.
 One of his opponents filed a lawsuit against him during his campaign, falsely arguing that Rosenmeier was not a citizen of Minnesota because he recently took the California Bar exam.
 Rosenmeier was defeated by Franklin E. Ebner, a Brainerd attorney, in the special election.
 He had received 8,123 votes compared to Ebner's 8,566, a margin of nearly 2.65%.

 Following his loss, Rosenmeier resumed his law practice.
 This period of time was marked by the Great Depression and businesses like his were struggling to survive.
 Rosenmeier later remarked:

 Senate career

 Early legislation

 Rosenmeier ran in another special election in 1940, this time following the death of Frederick Joseph Miller.
 His opponent was Brainerd city council member Vic Quanstrom.
 Rosenmeier received 14,031 votes to Quanstrom's 7,231, winning by nearly a two-to-one margin.

 Rosenmeier served in the United States Navy during World War II, and won the 1942 general election in absentia, running unopposed.
 He served in the Asiatic-Pacific Theater until at least 1944.
 Rosenmeier was named chairman of the military affairs committee upon the start of the 54th Senate session, though once again, his military service interfered with his role in the Senate and an acting chairman was called upon to fill his spot.

 Rosenmeier cosponsored Luther Youngdahl's fair employment practices bill, which aimed to eliminate workplace discrimination based on race, religion, or national origin.
 Measures like these were frequently introduced in state legislatures throughout the union at the time.
 Youngdahl's proposal was especially noteworthy, however, as it would establish an interracial council for educational purposes to help eliminate workplace discrimination, with $5,000 being allotted for the annual payment of a councilmember.
 The bill was hotly debated in the Senate, but failed by a vote of 34–29.
 Six years later, the measure passed with Rosenmeier's support.

 Rosenmeier also sponsored legislation that would establish a state mental hospital in Brainerd.
 Minnesota had seen a shortage of adequate mental hospital facilities, with a waiting list present for patients and crowded conditions in the ones that were available.
 The hospital opened in June 1958 and continued to expand, becoming one of the three state facilities for the mentally disabled and epileptic in 1967.

 Camp Ripley, a Minnesota National Guard facility that Rosenmeier's father helped create, expanded northward, thanks to legislation sponsored by Rosenmeier.
 The last of these expansions occurred in 1961, with the base measuring at 53,000 acres.